emilbra/goplay/.github/PULL_REQUEST_TEMPLATE/fix.md

 - [ ] Title of PR is relevant and descriptional.
 - [ ] Code changes are relevant and clear.
-- [ ] Pull Request description contains relevant information that matches the scope of the pull request.
+- [ ] Pull Request description contains relevant information.

 <!--
 // jscpd:ignore-end
 -->